Jack Clarke (footballer, born 2000): Tottenham Hotspur

 On 2 July 2019, Clarke signed for Premier League side Tottenham Hotspur for an undisclosed fee until 2023.
 The fee was believed to be in the region of £10 million, with further add ons.

 As part of the deal taking him to Tottenham, on the same day, Clarke re-joined Leeds on loan for the entirety of the 2019–20 season.
 He made his second debut for the club on 13 August in the EFL Cup against Salford City, and featured in the second round against Stoke City.

 Clarke eventually made his first league appearance of the season on 23 November at Kenilworth Road, when he came on as a 71st-minute substitute in Leeds' 2–1 win against Luton Town for Tyler Roberts.
 On 27 December, Clarke's loan to Leeds was terminated early after he was recalled by parent club Tottenham by new manager José Mourinho, due to a lack of playing time at Elland Road, having made only three appearances during his brief return to the Whites.
 Leeds' manager Marcelo Bielsa commented, "I am very grateful with Clarke.
 He made his contribution in this part of the season, even if I didn't use him.
 In the last days, he improved his performance, but just when this process was going on Tottenham decided to ask Leeds for Clarke to come back."

 He signed for Queens Park Rangers on a six-month loan deal on 16 January 2020 and made his debut for QPR two days later, coming on as a substitute against his former club Leeds in a match that ended in a 1–0 win for the Londoners.

 Clarke made his debut for Tottenham on 22 October 2020, coming off the bench as an 86th-minute substitute for Carlos Vinícius in the Europa League against LASK.

-On 14 January 2021 Clarke joined Stoke City on loan until the end of the 2020–21 season.
+On 14 January 2021, Clarke joined Stoke City on loan until the end of the 2020–21 season.
 Clarke played 14 times for Stoke before he suffered a season-ending achilles injury at the start of April.

 He joined Sunderland on loan until the end of the 2021–22 season on 26 January 2022.

 Sunderland

 On 9 July 2022, he joined Sunderland on a permanent transfer for an undisclosed fee on a four-year deal.
+Clarke's first game was the opening Championship league game against Coventry City which finished 1–1 with Clarke scoring Sunderland's only goal in the game.

+Ipswich Town

+On 24 August 2024, newly-promoted Premier League club Ipswich Town confirmed they had signed Clarke from Sunderland for an undisclosed fee.
+The BBC reported that the fee was £15 million with an additional £5 million add-ons.
+Clarke scored his first goal for Ipswich in a 3–0 victory against Bristol Rovers in the third round of the FA Cup on 12 January 2025.